 The usual term length for Class A office and retail premises is between 5 and 10 years, sometimes with an option for the tenant to unilaterally extend the term by three to five years.
 For industrial buildings the usual term is somewhere between three and five years.

 The term of a lease can vary and depends on the requirements of the tenant and the landlord.
 A short-term letting agreement to a commercial tenant is usually for less than five years.
 A longer-term full repairing and insuring (FRI) lease to a commercial tenant is usually for a term of up to 20 years though terms of between 10 and 15 years are becoming more common.

 The Tenancy Law provides for a minimum term of six years for commercial leases (except where the activity to be carried out in the premises is temporary) and nine years for hotel leases.
-For residential leases the minimum term fixed by law is four years, except when the lease is agreed in order to satisfy temporary needs or in relation to tourism activities.
-Parties are free to agree upon longer lease terms, while, if the lease term agreed upon by the parties into the relevant lease is less than the statutory minimum term, the relevant contractual provision is regarded as void and is automatically replaced by the statutory provision.
+Parties are free to agree upon longer lease terms, while, if the lease term agreed upon by the parties is less than the statutory minimum term, the relevant contractual provision is deemed void and it is automatically replaced by the statutory provision.